John Frank (tight end): Medical school

-NFL career
+Professional football career

 Frank was selected in the second round of the 1984 NFL draft by the San Francisco 49ers.
 During his first season, he played as a reserve tight end behind Russ Francis, and as a specialist, while the team went 18–1 as they defeated the Miami Dolphins in Super Bowl XIX.
 He injured his left elbow during the NFC Championship victory over the Chicago Bears, and therefore saw limited time in Super Bowl XIX.

 During his five-year career, he caught 65 passes for 662 yards and became the starting tight end during his fourth and fifth seasons.
 In Super Bowl XXIII he caught two passes, including a key pass thrown by Joe Montana during the winning touchdown drive.

 Following the game and during what was considered to be the height of his professional football career, he announced his retirement to devote himself full-time to medical school.
 The vacated tight end position was filled by future All-Pro tight end Brent Jones in 1989.
-The Forty Niners also drafted Wesley Walls in the second round of the 1989 draft.
+The 49ers also drafted Wesley Walls in the second round of the 1989 draft.

 After the NFL

 After retiring from football, Frank earned his M.D. from Ohio State in 1992.
 He is an otolaryngologist, board-certified by the American Board of Otolaryngology and the American Board Of Hair Restoration Surgery.
-He became a Fellow of the American College of Surgeons, an Assistant Professor of Clinical Otolarygology at Columbia University College of Physicians and Surgeons and The Ohio State University College of Medicine-adjunct.
+He became a Fellow of the American College of Surgeons, an assistant professor of Clinical Otolarygology at Columbia University College of Physicians and Surgeons and The Ohio State University College of Medicine-adjunct.
 He has performed over 2,500 hair transplant procedures in New York, California and Ohio.
-In 2006 he opened Anapelli Hair Clinic in New York City, specializing in surgical hair transplantation as well as biocapillation.
+In 2006 he opened Anapelli Hair Clinic in New York City, which has since been renamed to John Frank MD Hair Clinics, and expanded the practice to Columbus Ohio in 2014.
+At both offices, Frank specializes in non-surgical hair restoration and surgical hair transplantation, as well as biocapillation.
+He has three children.

-His practices in New York City and Central Ohio are dedicated exclusively to hair restoration.